yard

 wb_sunnyOverview of Best Low-Light Plants

-Low light in a home usually means indirect, filtered, or reflected light without direct sun for most of the day.
-Think north-facing rooms, hallways with windows some distance away, bathrooms with small windows, or living rooms with deep layouts where sunlight doesn't reach the back wall.
+Low light usually means indirect, filtered, or reflected light without direct sun for most of the day.
+Think north-facing rooms, hallways with borrowed light, bathrooms with a small window, or living rooms where sunlight never reaches the back wall.

-Low-light does not mean darkness: most plants still need some ambient light or you'll see leggy growth, slowed leaf production, or pale foliage.
+Low light does not mean darkness.
+Most plants still need ambient light, or you will see leggy growth, pale leaves, and slower recovery after watering.

-The most reliable low-light performers for zones 3-10 include Sansevieria (snake plant), Epipremnum aureum (pothos), Zamioculcas zamiifolia (ZZ plant), Aspidistra elatior (cast iron plant), Spathiphyllum (peace lily), Chlorophytum comosum (spider plant), many philodendron cultivars, and certain Dracaena species.
+Reliable low-light performers for zones 3-10 include Sansevieria (snake plant), Epipremnum aureum (pothos), Zamioculcas zamiifolia (ZZ plant), Aspidistra elatior (cast iron plant), Spathiphyllum (peace lily), Chlorophytum comosum (spider plant), many philodendron cultivars, and several Dracaena species.

 wb_sunnySpace, Light, and Potting Setup

-Start by assessing the room rather than assuming "low light" is the same everywhere.
-Stand where you plan to place the plant at different times of day and note: is there direct sun, bright indirect light, or only reflected light?
+Start by assessing the room rather than assuming every dim space is the same.
+Stand where the plant will live at different times of day and look for direct sun, bright indirect light, or reflected light only.

 menu_book